NYCU-RL-Bandits-Lab/APG/README.md

 Yen-Ju Chen, Nai-Chieh Huang, [Ping-Chun Hsieh](https://pinghsieh.github.io/)

-*ICML 2023 Workshop on New Frontiers in Learning, Control, and Dynamical Systems* [\[Paper\]](./assests/APG-ICML-workshop-paper.pdf.pdf), [\[Poster\]](./assests/APG-ICML-workshop-poster.pdf)
+This repository is an extended version of *ICML 2023 Workshop on New Frontiers in Learning, Control, and Dynamical Systems* [\[Paper\]](./assests/APG-ICML-workshop-paper.pdf.pdf), [\[Poster\]](./assests/APG-ICML-workshop-poster.pdf)